jennbarron/portfolio/chaosOS/chaosOS/examples/childhood-misdiagnosis-case.md

 ChaosOS identified several red flags:

-1. **Dose vs Age Mismatch**
+### Dose vs Age Mismatch

-   - The daily dose Rose was on aligned with **maximum adult dosages**, not typical pediatric levels.
+- The daily dose aligned more closely with maximum adult dosages than typical pediatric levels.

-2. **Event Patterning**
+### Event Patterning

-   - Full-body seizure-like events only occurred when:
+Full-body seizure-like events appeared to occur primarily when:

-     - she missed a dose, or
+- a dose was missed, or
-     - she was sick, or
+- the patient was sick, or
-     - she was under high physical/metabolic stress.
+- under high physical/metabolic stress

-   - This pattern was more consistent with **medication withdrawal or metabolic stress**, not spontaneous seizure disorder.
+This pattern was more consistent with:

+- medication withdrawal effects, or
+- metabolic stress responses

+…than with a spontaneous seizure disorder that persists regardless of dosing.

-3. **Borderline but Meaningful Lab Results**
+### Borderline but Meaningful Lab Results

-   Pediatric labs showed values technically inside “normal” range but clustered at the edge:
+Pediatric labwork showed values technically inside “normal” ranges but clustered near the edge:

-   - borderline **iron deficiency**
+- borderline iron deficiency
-   - low **vitamin D**
+- low vitamin D
-   - low-normal **magnesium**
+- low-normal magnesium
-   - possible B-vitamin contribution
+- possible B-vitamin involvement
 - chronic sleep and stress issues

 Individually, none triggered alarm.
-   Taken together, they formed a picture that could **mimic seizure-like symptoms** and neurological instability.
+Taken together, they formed a picture that could plausibly:

+- mimic seizure-like symptoms
+- contribute to neurological instability

-Doctors primarily focused on the seizure label, not the pattern across meds, labs, and symptoms.
+Most clinical focus remained on the original seizure label rather than the cross-pattern relationship between medication, labs, and symptoms.

 ---